 33cl bottle and 50cl can designs for the Christmas beer “Santastique”.
 When designing something Christmas related there is always the question of how it should relate to the aesthetics of Christmas.
 For this beer the name was so much of a reference to Santa that I decided to go stickly typographical.
 The typeface is maybe more associated with racing cars and dance music then Christmas trees and reindeers.
 It is a kind of countermeasure to the often cute and colorful visuals associated with that time of the year.
 The name has been cut up and additional letters has been added as a way to further deconstruct the cosy holiday feeling.

 Can designs for the 2018 edition of the “Mr. Series”.
 Each beer is named after a colour.
 These colours directs the ingredients in the beers.
 Mr. Pink is brewed with beetroot, Mr.Brown is a coffee stout and so on.
 The designs consist of the CMYK code for each individual colour written in large type.
 CMYK is a standard colour model widely used in the printing industry.
 The actual colours are printed around the neck on the bottles and on the top part of the cans.
 The designs becomes self referential and is also pointing to the act of doing graphic design in general.
 I wanted to avoid any literal references to the ingredients, like having a coffee mug on the coffee stout, in favour of a more formal approach.
-The self referentiality of the designs should in an almost Brecht like way highlight the fact that what you are looking at is just a constructions.
-It is just ink on a label and beer in bottle.

 Can and bottle design for 3Xmas.